Skip to content

 "Password must be at least 8 characters"

-evnx enforces a minimum password length as a sanity check.
+evnx enforces a minimum password length as a sanity guard.
 Argon2id makes brute-forcing expensive, but short passwords remain vulnerable to dictionary attacks.

 Bash